The rise of the narcissist and how to recognise the signs within close relationships

 Why is less clear.
 The rise in self-confidence and self-esteem has sometimes been mistaken for narcissism and while they are linked, this type of self-importance isn’t damaging to others.

 Most recent data shows that both include positive self-evaluations, but the entitlement, exploitation, and negative view of others doesn’t always go hand in hand.

-As a society, we are more focused on the individual – books for example feature more self-centered language.
+As a society, we are more focused on the individual – books for example feature more self-centred language.
 The use of I and me are used more frequently than we and us.

 Popular culture seems to focus on the idea of the ‘self’ being paramount – this gives credibility to fame and the elevation of the individual across songs, social media, celebrity.